emmaade-tx/Emoji-REST-API/README.md

 Endpoints without access token
 ------------------------------

-POST /auth/register create a new user
+- POST /auth/register create a new user
-POST /auth/login Logs a user in
+- POST /auth/login Logs a user in
-GET /emojis List all the created emojis.
+- GET /emojis List all the created emojis
-GET /emojis/{id} Gets a single emoji
+- GET /emojis/{id} Gets a single emoji

 ----------
 **Registration**